tassavarat/im_bored/README.md

 # I'm Bored
-A website to play classic retro games

-Holberton School's foundations final project made with Javascript React, HTML and CSS.
+A website to play classic retro games made with Javascript React, HTML and CSS.
 Visit our website at https://imbored-games.herokuapp.com/

-## Technologies
+## How to use

-This website was made by using Javascript React, HTML and CSS.
-Deployed with Heroku.
+1. Clone repository
+2. Run npm start (in root directory of the project)
+3. View in browser at `http://localhost:3000/`

 ## Features
 ### Home Page